dobariyapurva2003/NLP-Models/README.md

-# 🧠 NLP Sentiment Analysis: Comparative Study using BERT, LSTM, GRU, and RNN
+# 🧠 ReviewPulse – Live Sentiment predictions using DL models (BERT, LSTM, GRU, and RNN)

 ![Python](https://img.shields.io/badge/Python-3.10-blue?logo=python)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red?logo=pytorch)

-This project performs sentiment analysis using four deep learning models — BERT, LSTM, GRU, and simple RNN — and compares them on classification performance, computational efficiency, and implementation complexity.
-Built using PyTorch and Hugging Face Transformers.
+This project performs sentiment analysis using four deep learning models — BERT, LSTM, GRU, and Simple RNN — and systematically compares them in terms of classification accuracy, F1-score, computational efficiency, and implementation complexity.
+The pipeline was built using PyTorch and Hugging Face Transformers, incorporating custom preprocessing for Word2Vec/GloVe-style models (vocabulary indexing, sequence padding) and tokenizer-based preprocessing for BERT.

+Multiple training strategies were evaluated, including learning rate optimization, early stopping, checkpoint-based model saving, and weighted loss handling for class imbalance, enabling reproducible and stable training.
+The results highlight the performance advantages of contextual embeddings, with BERT outperforming classical RNN-based architectures by a significant margin.

+The project concludes with the development of a Real-Time Sentiment Prediction application capable of loading trained weight files and performing on-the-fly preprocessing and inference, providing users with comparative confidence scores across all four models for unseen inputs.
+This enables interactive evaluation of model behavior beyond offline metrics and emphasizes practical deployment considerations.

 ---